Update: June 25, 2020, 2:37 PM

 Virtual Pride Watch Party to raise funds for 2SLGBTQQIA+ students

 This year the Pride Committee pivoted from in-person celebrations, which included the annual Pride Picnic and participation in Toronto’s Pride Parade, to a Virtual Pride Watch Party on Thursday, June 25 from noon to 1 pm.
-This party, which can be viewed here, is not only an opportunity to celebrate and further our commitment to create more inclusive spaces for Two-Spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex and asexual (2SLGBTQQIA+) communities, but also serves as a fundraiser for the COVID-19 Relief Bursary.
+This party is not only an opportunity to celebrate and further our commitment to create more inclusive spaces for Two-Spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex and asexual (2SLGBTQQIA+) communities, but also serves as a fundraiser for the COVID-19 Relief Bursary.
 All donations to the fund this week (June 22-26) will go towards supporting 2SLGBTQQIA+ students in financial need at Centennial.
 The party will feature messages, resources and entertainment, including drag performances from Centennial’s own Culinary Diva Devine Darling and local superhero Lucy Flawless.
 Show your messages of support using #ShowYourPrideCC on social media.
-Can’t make the live stream?
-You can view a recording after the party and donate to the fundraiser.
+Donate to the fundraiser.